Information & Responsibilities

 • Other duties as assigned.

-• Solid understanding of databases and data procedures.
+• Solid understanding of data procedures and databases.

 • Excellent analytical thinking and troubleshooting skills.